ethersphere/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 ## Motivation
 <!--The motivation is critical for SWIPs that want to change the Swarm protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the SWIP solves.
 SWIP submissions without sufficient motivation may be rejected outright.-->
-Currently, Swarm is implementing the chequebook contract (with a base currency of Ether) to allow nodes to receive payments without doing on-chain transactions.
+Currently, Swarm is implementing the chequebook contract (with a base currency of Ether).
 While the chequebook contract is beautiful in its simplicity, it is expected that users of Swarm might prefer a different way of compensation for their services provided, especially if they are already participating in a payment network (e.g. Lumino, Raiden or Lightning network).

-Storage providers might want to be compensated with a different currency (e.g. an ERC20 token) or they might want to settle their payment using a different blockchain.
-Furthermore, a storage provider offering other paid services will find it appealing not to be forced to support multiple payment systems, but being able to consolidate the payments received under a single technology.
+Furthermore, storage providers might want to be compensated with a different currency or they might want to settle their payment using a different Blockchain altogether.

 Finally, new users of Swarm could bootstrap its participation in a payment channel network by providing storage services with zero cost of entry, as described in [Generalised Swap Swear and Swindle games (Tron & Fischer, 2019).](https://www.sharelatex.com/read/yszmsdqyqbvc)